AdobeDocs/experience-manager-65.en/help/sites-authoring/qg-page-authoring.md

     * [Edit the content of an existing component](/help/sites-authoring/editing-content.md#edit-configure-copy-cut-delete-paste) on the page:

         * Open the component toolbar with either click.
 Use the **Edit** (pencil) icon to open the dialog.
-        * Open the in place editor for the component with either tap-and-hold or a double-slow-click.
+        * Open the in place editor for the component with either select-and-hold or a double-slow-click.
 The available actions are shown (for some components, it is a limited selection).
         * To see all actions available enter full-screen mode using:

       ![Full screen mode](do-not-localize/screen_shot_2018-03-21at160706.png)